Stake Land

 Stake Land is a 2010 American post apocalyptic vampire horror film directed by Jim Mickle and starring Nick Damici, who cowrote the script with Mickle.
 It also stars Connor Paolo, Danielle Harris and Kelly McGillis.
-The plot revolves around an orphaned young man being taken under the wing of a vampire hunter known only as "Mister", and the battle for survival in their quest for a safe haven.
+The plot revolves around an orphaned young man being taken under the wing of a vampire hunter known only as "Mister", and the battle for survival in their quest for a haven.

 Plot

 When a pandemic of vampirism strikes, humans find themselves on the run from vicious, feral beasts.
 Large cities are left as tombs and survivors cling together in rural pockets, fearing nightfall.
 When his family is slaughtered, young Martin (Connor Paolo) is taken under the wing of a grizzled, wayward vampire hunter, called Mister (Nick Damici).

 Mister takes Martin on a journey through the locked-down towns of America's heartland, searching for a better place in the famed 'New Eden', up north, while taking down any bloodsuckers that cross their path.
-Along the way, they are joined by fellow travellers, the first being a nun known only as Sister (Kelly McGillis), who they rescue from two young rapists who Mister kills without hesitation.
+Along the way, they are joined by others, the first being a nun known only as Sister (Kelly McGillis), who they rescue from two young rapists who Mister kills without hesitation.
 They continue to move north, avoiding major thoroughfares that have been seized by The Brotherhood, a fundamentalist militia headed by such fanatics as Jebedia Loven (Michael Cerveris), who interprets the plague as God's will at work.

-The group is then captured by The Brotherhood and it is revealed that one of the rapists killed by Mister was Loven's son.
-As punishment, Mister is left at the mercy of a group of vampires, while Sister is taken as a sex slave and Martin will be kept as a forced convert to the Brotherhood.
+The group is captured by The Brotherhood and it is revealed that one of the rapists killed by Mister was Loven's son.
+As punishment, Mister is left at the mercy of a group of vampires.
+Sister is taken as a sex slave and Martin will be kept as a forced convert to the Brotherhood.
 Martin promptly escapes the Brotherhood camp and discovers that Mister has survived the vampire attack and they drive off together, unable to help Sister.

 Coming across a survivors' roadhouse, they pick up another traveler, the pregnant Belle (Danielle Harris), who hopes to make it to New Eden to have her child.
 Later, they also pick up Willie (Sean Nelson), a former Marine, who is found hiding in a workmen's toilet having been abandoned as vampire bait by The Brotherhood.
-Willie informs the group that American military forces were withdrawn from the Middle East to help contain the outbreak, and that there is no Middle East to fight over anymore, as it is completely overrun by vampires.
+Willie informs the group that American military forces were withdrawn from the Middle East to help contain the outbreak and that there is no Middle East to fight over anymore, as it is overrun by vampires.
 He goes on to say that The Brotherhood was partially responsible for the fall of America, ramming cars filled with vampires through blockades and crashing airplanes filled with vampires into cities.
-Overwhelmed as the plague spread across the U.S., the Armed Forces collapsed and no longer exist.
-The four decide to go after Jebedia, whom they successfully ambush, then tie to a tree and leave for the vampires.
+Overwhelmed as the plague spread across the U.S., the armed forces collapsed and no longer exist.
+The four decide to go after Jebedia, whom they ambush, then tie to a tree and leave for the vampires.